h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 Kubernetes Integration
 ----------------------

+H2O nodes must be treated as stateful by the Kubernetes environment because H2O is a stateful application.
+H2O nodes are, therefore, spawned together and deallocated together as a single unit.
+Subsequently, Kubernetes tooling for stateless applications is not applicable to H2O.
+In Kubernetes, a set of pods sharing a common state is named as a StatefulSet.

 H2O Pods deployed on Kubernetes cluster require a `headless service <https://kubernetes.io/docs/concepts/services-networking/service/#headless-services>`__ for H2O Node discovery.
 The headless service, instead of load-balancing incoming requests to the underlying H2O pods, returns a set of adresses of all the underlying pods.

 .. figure:: images/h2o-k8s-clustering.png